ManApart/quest-command/notes.md

 ### Locations

+Atmospheres that add tags and effects to everything in that location

 #### Persistence
 - Tree continues burning even after leaving it and coming back (Persistence within session)
   - When the location is saved it should store the 'last tic timer' and then compare to the current timer to know number of tics passed